balthasarbickel/nccr/content/media/media_1.md

 title: "Interview with Balthasar Bickel"
 ---

-The UZH Magazin conducted an interview with Balthasar Bickel on the NCCR Evolving Language.
+*UZH Magazin* conducted an interview with Balthasar Bickel on the NCCR Evolving Language.
+See the [German original](https://www.magazin.uzh.ch/de/current/Interview.html) or an [English translation](https://www.magazin.uzh.ch/en/current/Interview.html).
-The full interview can be found [here](https://www.magazin.uzh.ch/en/current/Interview.html).